orbitalfoundation/cloudreef-sim/README.md

  - one quirk is that the map is from 0,0,width,height but the geometry is centered at the origin... might be nice to consolidate

- - also i have set sealevel at 10 due to quirks in perlin noise generation
+ - also i have set sealevel at 10 due to quirks in perlin noise generation ... it is slightly inelegant

+ - person home position is kinda hacked - may want to look at

  - also lighting seems borked now?

- ## behavior

-right now i place boats and fish right away .... i think a better way is that there is some kind of emitter rules that creates a new entity typically say this could be created where a person is, or where a parent fish is

-so when the simulation starts we might start with only people and then they have to chop lumber to accumulate enough lumber to build boats and or buildings i could have preferred locations where those kinds of construction projects should take place although there is some argument for starting a simulation with some boats and so on

-but i do think i would prefer a static declaration of an emitter rather than having code which produces things in the inclusions

- boats should move to a random position at sea nearby
+- right now when boats move the people do not move

+- right now boats and fish are placed immediately; we many want to grow them

+- we may want people to harvest trees to do this

+- people may need to shore fish to have energy also